Can You Take Berberine and Magnesium Together? What to Know

 Can berberine and magnesium help with sleep?

-Yes — through complementary mechanisms.
-Berberine helps stabilize blood sugar overnight, preventing the cortisol spikes that cause 2–3 AM waking.
-Magnesium glycinate supports GABA activity and melatonin production — a double-blind RCT showed it significantly increased melatonin and sleep time in insomniacs.
+Yes, through complementary mechanisms.
+Research suggests berberine may help stabilize blood sugar overnight, preventing the cortisol spikes that cause 2-3 AM waking.
+Magnesium glycinate supports GABA activity and melatonin production.
+A double-blind RCT showed it significantly increased melatonin and sleep time in insomniacs.
 Together they address both the metabolic and neurological causes of disrupted sleep.

 Is it safe to take berberine and magnesium with other supplements?